 Ask an intriguing question, get intriguing answers.

 That’s what I did a couple of weeks ago to my email audience.
-(By the way, if you aren’t getting my weekly, exclusive articles and updates, you really should sign up here.)
-I posed a worst case survival scenario and simple asked, “What would you do?”
+(By the way, if you aren’t getting my exclusive articles, tips, insights, and updates, you really should sign up here.)
+I posed a worst-case survival scenario and simple asked, “What would you do?”

 Here’s the scenario:

 What if you knew from a 100% source that the power grid would fail in 7 days?

 - What would you do?